by Harlow Flick

 “I been dodgin’ God damn bullets in Nam fer two years.
 Now I gotta dodge God Damn rocks at home!”

-Suddenly, he released Burger, turned, and bolted back over the bank.
+Then he released Berger, turned, and bolted back as he had come.
 His presence had been commanding.
-Now I could breathe again.
+We could breathe again.

-During the ride home, I sat quietly in the back seat, replaying the scene in my head.
-Burger classified the lone angler as a “whacked out Nam vet.”
+During the ride home, I sat quietly in the back seat, replaying the scene.
+Berger classified the lone angler as a “whacked out Nam vet.”

-I knew that this incident would live in my mind throughout life.
+I knew this incident would live inside me.
 It was profound, poetic, and ugly.
-After all, it was a microcosm of the shabby welcome received by Viet Nam veterans when they returned to the states.
+After all, it was a microcosm of the shabby welcome received by returning Viet Nam soldiers.

 The Bel Air was backing out of our driveway when I remembered the Rooster Tail.